Frencil/galaxy_of_nuclides/docs/Architecture.md

-# Nuclides Architecture
+# Architecture

-Nuclides is a d3 / SVG web application designed to model all known elements and nuclides.
+Galaxy of Nuclides is a d3 / SVG web application designed to model all known elements and nuclides.

 The model directly implements the Periodic Table and the Chart of Nuclides.
 User interface objects in the svg allow for triggering d3 transitions to illustrate the relationships in the data.